Andromonoecy

 Andromonoecy is a breeding system of plant species in which male and hermaphrodite flowers are on the same plant.
-It is a monomorphic sexual system alongside monoecy, gynomonoecy and trimonoecy.
+It is a monomorphic sexual system comparable with monoecy, gynomonoecy and trimonoecy.
 Andromonoecy is frequent among genera with zygomorphic flowers, however it is overall rare and occurs in less than 2% of plant species.
 Nonetheless the breeding system has gained interest among biologists in the study of sex expression.